yohanstesfaye/yohanstesfaye/README.md

 # Hello, 👋🏼

 I am **Yohanes Tesfaye**.
 I am a Front-end and back-end website developer, mobile app developer, and UI/UX designer.
-I have a passion for programming, User Interface, and User Experience design for websites and mobile applications.
+I have a passionate for programming, User Interfaces, and User Experience design for websites and mobile applications.

 ◾ You can call me _**John**_<br/>
 ◾ I am from **Ethiopia**.  <br/>